MajedKawa/aiXplain-Certification-Project/README.md

 Response:
 Arboviral diseases are primarily transmitted by Aedes mosquitoes.
 These diseases include dengue, chikungunya, Zika, and yellow fever.
 The transmission of these viruses poses an increasing threat to global health, particularly due to factors such as climate change, urbanization, and growing human mobility.
 If you have any further questions or need more information, feel free to ask!

-#2 Asking the model a question related to the dataset (datasource):
+#2 Asking the model a question related to the dataset (datasource)

 One of the data sources in my project is a dataset about GDPR.
 Here, the user query is “Provide me with examples of GDPR violations in Romania”